doherty100/kidzhackphilly/06-loops-and-variables/README.md

     1. Change the number in the second slot of the new "math arithmetic" object from 0 to 1.
 The baseball is now moving but we only got one toss.
 This is because the baseball keeps going after it moves off the right side of the canvas.
     ![06-040](./images/06-040.jpg)
     **figure 06-040** Loop code which moves the baseball
-    1. We need to use [conditional programming](https://en.wikipedia.org/wiki/Conditional_(computer_programming)) to reset "baseballx" when the x coordinate is off the right side of the canvas.
+    1. We need to use [conditions](https://en.wikipedia.org/wiki/Conditional_(computer_programming)) to reset "baseballx" when the x coordinate is off the right side of the canvas.
         1. Find the "if do" code block in the Logic tray.
         ![00-030-010](../images/00-030-010.logic.ifdo.jpg)
         **figure 00-030-010** "If do" code block from the Logic tray.